COUNTRYSIDE MODELS

 "Fly Shunting."
 Operation special on shunting goods trains.

-My first article about detailing the (then-new) Airfix GWR 14xx locomotive.
+My first article (pre "Countryside Models", in fact), about detailing the (then-new) Airfix GWR 14xx locomotive.

 Adverts

-There have been many since but just to prove that we have been around a long time...
+There have been several since but just to prove that we have been around a long time, here you can find a half-page advert from the early 1980's; p46 first issue of "Practical Model Railways" (Dec 83).

 Models on public display